Install

 When converting data from WooCommerce with the Matrixify app, the image links in your Product and Collection descriptions are changed to the locations where Shopify will host those images.
 So all you need to do is to upload those images to Shopify so that those new links start to work.

-Head into your Shopify Admin Files section by going in Shopify Admin -> Content -> Files and press the “Upload” button to upload your files.
+Head into your Shopify Admin Files section by going to Shopify Admin -> Content -> Files and pressing the “Upload” button to upload your files.

 Navigate to your unzipped images folder and select to upload all those images.

-This can be done by pressing Ctrl+A (or Cmd+A on a Mac) buttons on your keyboard.
+This can be done by pressing the Ctrl+A (or Cmd+A on a Mac) buttons on your keyboard.

 It is important not to change the names of the images as then the uploaded image link will not match the one in your migrated descriptions.